what is a module?

 the terminal goes back to the command line.

-• I use touch to add an empty file to the tests folder
+• I add an empty file to the tests folder

 touch tests/module_not_found_error.py